After you make a claim

 You can bring witnesses to the hearing if they can give evidence directly relevant to your case.

-If you ask a witness to attend and they don’t want to, you can ask the tribunal to order them to come.
+If you ask a witness to attend and they do not want to, you can ask the tribunal to order them to come.
 You must apply in writing to the tribunal office dealing with your case, giving:

 - the name and address of the witness